David-OConnor/pyflow/README.md

  Some reasons why this is different:

  - It automatically manages Python installations and environments.
-You specify a Python version in `pyproject.toml` (if ommitted, itasks), and ensures that version is used.
+You specify a Python version in `pyproject.toml` (if ommitted, it asks), and ensures that version is used.
  If the version's not installed, Pyflow downloads a binary, and uses that.
  If multiple installations are found for that version, it asks which to use.